 For example, if you’re launching a meal kit subscription, you can use these tools to see which recipes or meal plans competitors promote and where they’re getting the most engagement.

-Once you have identified your niche and target audience, start developing the actual product/service.
+Once you have identified your subscription business niche and target audience, develop the product/service.
 Whether it is subscription software, a subscription box, or digital content, the development stage is where you start turning your ideas into actual, valuable products.
 Let’s break it down for each type of subscription.

-For digital content, such as educational courses, fitness programs, or exclusive memberships, focus on creating content that’s engaging, useful, and meeting your audience’s needs.
+- For digital content, such as educational courses, fitness programs, or exclusive memberships, focus on creating content that’s engaging, useful, and meets your audience’s needs.
 This could mean recording video tutorials, writing eBooks, or setting up an exclusive community platform.
-Digital products need regular updates to keep subscribers engaged and coming back for more.

 Pricing strategy

-It’s time to showcase your product/service and experience starting a subscription business.
 A professional website is where you start spreading the word about your business.
-Most often, it is a decisive point where customers choose whether to trust you or not.
-Even with the best product/service quality, if the website fails to amaze potential customers, you might lose them forever.
+It is often a decisive point where customers choose whether to trust you or not.
+Even with the best product/service quality, if the website and brand fail to amaze potential customers, you might lose them forever.

 Let’s create a website for your subscription business:

-- Go to 10Web.io > provide your website’s name > describe it in a few words > click Generate Your Website.
+- Go to 10Web.io > describe your business > click Generate Your Website.

 - Click Next > choose the website colors, fonts, and styles.